gauravcodepro/gauravcodepro/work.md

 - If someone understands without speaking/listening it is a sign of disordered personality and supporting/enterntaining/getting involved/giving importance is your loss.
 - I never take part in bringing any other person down as i believe by taking part in such is already a sign that you are below that person and a dirt spitter, so you can imagine by supporting them what you will get/achieve.
 - Loss is yours: You are allowed to believed/thought/assume/judged/linked/talked anything and that has nothing to do with me if you have not listened/confirmed from me.
-- If you are a past collaborator or anyone and havent talked/met/contact in last years, please kindly dont write to me.
-- A consious employer, will ask directly to the employee that i want to hear from you whether this is there or not before(while hiring) and also after employment.
+- A consious employer, will ask directly to the employee that i want to hear from you whether this is there or not before (while hiring) and also after employment.
 - A unconsious employer, believes everything without asking employee and an employee loss.
 - If someone thinks/assumes that the other person is understanding without saying to him or her then it is wasting their time and others time and it will never give a result.
 Putting your energy and efforts in something, which doesnt yield a result is a garbage.